 Emergencies – Personal

-All accidents/injuries occurring on REOC property must be reported to REOC (327-4064) or Sibley building Security Office (327-4042) immediately.
-Emergency telephones are located in each hallway of the Andrews Street facility, and will directly connect the caller to the Security Office in case of emergency.
+All accidents/injuries occurring on REOC property must be reported to REOC at (585) 232-2730 immediately.
+Emergency telephones are located in each hallway on the REOC campus, and will directly connect the caller to the Security Office in case of emergency.